liliyz23/Hello-world/README.md

 # Hello-world
-Hello-world code for different programming languages
+This porject is a collection of "Hello-world" code for different programming languages that I know.

+Hello Github, hello world!